jgc777/GitHubRepoAPI/README.md

  It may work without the API key.
 Also check my [github pages code](https://github.com/jgc777/jgc777.github.io/blob/main/README.md?plain=1) and the [demo code](https://github.com/jgc777/GetReposbyUsername/blob/main/demo/index.html?plain=1).

+### Simplified for Github Pages edition
+> `ghpagessimplified.js`

+It's a simplified version of the code with no sorting and which automatically appends the repos of the github pages owner to the repo-list list (`<ul id="repo-list"></ul>` or similar).
+Works without an API key.

 ## Functions
 Here are the functions that this program includes.